spacedmonkey/wp-rest-blocks/README.md

 Installation requires you to check the project out in plugin directory and do a `composer install`.

 ## Changelog ##

+### 0.4.0 ###
+* Added support for block based widget, added in WordPress 5.8.
+Block data is added to the /wp/v2/widgets endpoint.

 ### 0.3.2 ###
 * Update translations